snipsco/snips-app-sonos/README.rst

             sonos_ip: XXX.XXX.XXX.XXX

 spotify_refresh_token
-  | set spotify refresh token.
+  set spotify refresh token.
-  | The ``SPOTIFY_REFRESH_TOKEN`` is used for playing music from Spotify.
-You
-    can obtain it from the
-    `Snips Spotify Login <https://snips-spotify-login.herokuapp.com>`_ page.

 default_speaker
   The default speaker used with the skill.

 sonos_ip
-  If you already have the ip address of your Sonos, you can set it.
+  If you already have the IP address of your Sonos speaker, you can set it.

 Standalone
 ----------